 Maybe you play sports in high school, are president of a student society, or work a part-time job at a local restaurant.
 Or you’re working really hard in high school to get into the university of your dreams and you don’t have much time for other things.

 Either way, you know that when you get to university you want to meet new people, do fun things between classes, and wouldn’t mind earning a bit of money along the way.
-Start exploring your UWaterloo Life by getting involved on campus!
+Start exploring your Waterloo life by getting involved on campus!

 Student societies are similar to student council or student leadership team in high school.
 They host events, support students, and advocate for the student body.
-Here on campus, we have the Waterloo Undergraduate Student Association (WUSA) that is here for all undergrad students.
-We also have faculty societies, like Arts Student Union (ASU), and program societies such as the Biology Undergraduate Student Society (BUGS).
+Here on campus, we have the Waterloo Undergraduate Student Association (WUSA) that's here for all undergrad students.
+We also have faculty societies, like the Arts Student Union (ASU), and program societies such as the Biology Undergraduate Student Society (BUGS).

 They’re usually all looking for volunteers to help at events, which is a great way to get a feel for who these societies are.
 Most of them also offer positions specifically for first-year students so you don’t have to wait for your upper years to participate.
 If you’re interested in event planning and marketing, advocacy, and the needs of students, then student societies are where you should go.